 True panting can be normal with:

-- Exertion: Even a dog in physically fit shape can pant after exercise.
-The panting should resolve on its own in a short period of time.
-A dog who is unfit may pant with very little exertion.
-As long as the dog still recovers quickly, this may be a case of being unfit rather than being sick or having a serious underlying disease.
+- Exertion: Even a fit dog can pant after exercise.
+The panting should resolve on its own in a short time.
+A dog who is unfit may pant with little exertion.
+As long as the dog recovers quickly, this may be a case of being unfit rather than being sick or having a serious underlying disease.

 - Stress: This can be harder for some people to assess.
 Many dogs will exhibit panting when stressed.
 A dog may develop new anxieties or new behavioral disorders undetected by the human.
 Of course, thunderstorm anxiety is a classic case of panting due to stress.

 - Excitement: Do you get home from work and your dog immediately goes into a panting session?
 Or does Chico the Chihuahua see another dog walking down the block and begin to pant like a cartoon character?
 As long as the panting subsides when the crazy canine excitement is over, this is normal.